maedoc/tvb-virtualizer/README.md

 # Move to pegasus folder
 $ cd pegasus

 # Run the pipeline by the following command.
 The "1" argument is the patient number you want to process.
 By specifying "1", you choose to process TVB1.
+For running multiple patients (TVB1, TVB2 and TVB3), the argument should be: "1 2 3".
 $ python run_sequentially.py "1"
 ```
 If everything is correct, some messages will be displayed.
 Look for the following flow of messages: